Lifestyle / Member

 Photo: Aiayu

-Kicking the Christmas wrapping paper habit is simple and can make your gifts even more special
+Switching out your Christmas wrapping paper habit for the Japanese furoshiki tradition is easy to do, and will make your gifts even more special

 Given all the stress and pressure that can so often come with Christmas, it’s perhaps not a surprise that sustainability isn’t always at the top of people’s minds at this time of year.
 But a greener Christmas is possible - and being more environmentally-friendly doesn’t mean you have to forego the fun or festive factor.